 - Choose the data you want to have redacted out of everything.
 Your information is automatically redacted once this process is complete.

 - And Tada!
-You can now download and utilize your censored documents.
+You can now download and utilize your redacted documents.

 Along with every document you redact, you also receive a certificate from the court.
 By doing this, you are sure that your redaction is universally valid and relevant.